 A used car with a service contract will typically cost less than a certified pre-owned car, but the benefits also are lower and some "catches" may apply.
 For factory-backed certification, the manufacturer is likely to be around a lot longer - though the fact that several major car brands have disappeared recently has to be considered.

 If repair coverage is backed only by the dealer, or a third-party organization, can you be sure they won't go out of business?
 Plenty of service-contract providers have done exactly that, leaving their customers with no protection at all.
 Look for a provider with a good reputation, checking with the Better Business Bureau.

 Two terms with the same meaning

 Some call it a service contract, others an extended warranty.
 The two terms are used interchangeably, but extended warranty is something of a misnomer because warranties are normally tucked into the total price of a product and unavailable for purchase separately.
 Also, the terms of the two may differ on what they cover.

 Basically, you're buying insurance

 Whatever the term, it's essentially an insurance policy.
 That means it has limitations, exclusions and restrictions.
-Service contracts for used cars may provide full bumper-to-bumper coverage, apply only to the powertrain, or something in between.
-Also, a deductible amount might have to be paid "out of pocket" for each repair, or for each visit.
+Service contracts for used cars may provide full or limited bumper-to-bumper coverage, or apply only to the powertrain, or something in between.
+Also, a deductible amount might have to be paid out of pocket for each repair, or for each visit.
 If a repair takes two or more sessions, ask if the deductible must be paid again.